ELEVATE-Project/documents/src/docusaurus/docs/joining-sessions-using-a-shared-link.md

    </div>

-* Tap shared link and select a browser.
+* Tap the shared link and select a browser.
 The BigBlueButton opens up in your browser.